via Zoom in Australia Saturday 12th December 2020 from 9am-3pm,

 With new tools, participants will go away from the workshop comfortable with new ways into their work, and with fresh techniques to stimulate and open their short prose beyond the tried-and-true.

 This generative High Plains Writing Workshop offers a maximum of ten places.

 - Introductory rates for 2020 are AUD $250

 What to expect

-This five hour workshop will take you beyond the boundaries of your writing.
+This six hour workshop will take you beyond the boundaries of your writing.
 Whether just starting out or needing a re-start, Robin McLean’s interactive and immersive style will have you moving out of what you are used to writing and reading to explore new techniques and give you new pathways that take you deeper into your work.

 It is the intention to drive your work forward, breaking down the unconscious barriers to explore new territory, and to give you the confidence to do it again.